epinio/docs/docs/tutorials/single-dev-workflow.md

 This tutorial describes a process for an
 *individual developer, working on a local machine*.
-The Epinio team plans a future tutorial to discuss team working processes.
+The Epinio team plans a future tutorial discussing team working processes.

 :::